 Thank you for your interest in the Natural Resources Science and Management (NRSM) graduate program.
 All materials are submitted electronically through the UMN Online Application System.
 Admission decisions are also communicated to applicants using this system.

 Acceptance to the program is based on a competitive weighing of credentials in conjunction with available space, advisors, and funding.
 Because individual faculty make the final selection of their graduate students, we strongly encourage that you communicate directly with those faculty members whose research interests match your own.
 We will only admit an applicant if an NRSM faculty member has agreed to advise them.
 This means that sometimes very strong applicants are denied admission simply because there isn't a match with a faculty advisor who has an opening for a new graduate student.
+That said, it is rare to have a faculty member commit to advise in advance of an application being submitted.
+Most faculty, if they are planning on taking on a new advisee, will not make decisions until they have an opportunity to review all of the applications in the pool.

 Although applications are processed on a continuous basis, for the fall semester enrollment we recommend that all materials be submitted by December 15th.
 Applications received after this date will still be considered for admission but will not be eligible for full fellowship consideration.
 Only students with a completed application on file will be considered for admission.